 Looking for some healthy salmon recipes to get you through the week?
-We’ve got plenty of ideas, including high-protein, gut-friendly and even low-calorie options.
-Or, if salmon isn’t your thing, why not try some of our other healthy fish creations?
+We’ve got plenty of ideas, including high-protein, gut-friendly and low-calorie options, as well as more salmon recipes.
+If salmon isn’t your thing, why not try some of our other healthy fish creations?

 Why is salmon healthy?

 Salmon is incredibly popular in the UK.
 As a fatty fish, it’s rich in omega-3 fatty acids EPA and DHA, which have both been credited for their vast array of health benefits, including lowering inflammation and blood pressure, supporting healthy skin and improving heart and brain function.
 As well as this, salmon offers a wonderful form of protein which supports muscle growth, wound healing and healthy ageing.
 What might be less well known is the vast array of B vitamins, potassium and selenium salmon contains, as well as the antioxidant astaxanthin, which gives salmon its red pigment.

 Consuming at least two portions of salmon a week can help you meet your omega-3 requirements.

 This super-easy salmon recipe packs a punch with its spicy Cajun seasoning and rosemary sweet potato wedges.
 Providing 39.5g of protein, as well as skin-healthy beta carotene and potassium, this is a great a midweek meal for two.